user18130814200115-2/gopher2rss/README.md

 ### GitHub
 This repository is set up for use with GitHub pages and CI.
-Feeds are checked at midnight UCT and pushed to GitHub pages.
+Feeds are checked every three hours and pushed to GitHub pages.

 ### Local
 You can run the script locally before launching your rss reader.